ablomm/ablomm-cpu/docs/assembler/constants.md

 The location a constant is defined does not affect the result; constant's do not evaluate registers.

-For example, consider the following.
+For example, consider the following:

 ``` asm
   ld r1, 123;